brandon-setegn/brandon-setegn.github.io/_posts/2025-01-31-Spec-Driven Development with OpenSpec.md

 ## Wrapping Up

 This post focused on **OpenSpec** and how it drives a small Kafka example.
 The specs gave a single source of truth for what “local Kafka” and “Python clients” mean.
 The change (proposal, design, tasks) made the path from idea to code explicit and traceable, and the archived change keeps an audit trail.
-The implementation still shows Kafka and the Confluent Python client in action—producing and consuming JSON on a local broker—but the narrative emphasized clarity, traceability, and alignment that OpenSpec provides.
+The implementation still shows Kafka and the Confluent Python client in action—producing and consuming JSON on a local broker—but the narrative emphasized how the OpenSpec workflow leads to better code through clarity, traceability, and alignment.
- -

 Key takeaways:

+- Using the OpenSpec workflow lets you fully utilize agentic AI tools.
-- OpenSpec keeps specs as the source of truth and uses a propose → design → implement → archive workflow.
+- OpenSpec keeps specs as the source of truth and uses a fluid workflow (proposal → specs → design → tasks → implement → archive).
-- The two-folder layout (specs/ and changes/) keeps current state and proposed deltas clear.
+- The two-folder layout (specs/ and changes/) keeps current state and proposed work clear.
-- The kafka-test repo was built and documented using OpenSpec.
+- The kafka-test repo was built with OpenSpec.
 All code labeled “From the example” is sourced from that repo.
 - You can run the example locally with Docker Compose and Python.
 No cloud account is required.

 ## Next Steps